A-kly/School-Vault/PSYCH 282/Topic 4 - Operant (Instrumental) Conditioning;  Reinforcement.md

 	 - Makes a stimulus more effective as a reinforcer at a particular time
 		 - eg. deprivation
 - Discriminative stimulus
 	- stimulus present when behaviour is reinforced
+		- eg. Cue light
+- both make behaviour more likely in the moment
+### Abolishing Operations
+- Abolishing Operation
+	- Make stimulus less effective as reinforcer
+		- eg. satiation
+	- **opposite of Establishing operation**
+- Extinction Stimulus
+	- Stimulus present when behaviour not reinforced
-			- eg. establishing
+		- eg. No cue light
+	- **opposite of Discriminative stimulus**
+- Both make a behaviour less likely to occur in the moment